campinfold/beerus/README.md

 **Discussion**: We need to each review the 3 persona's, include first and final impresions.

-**Conclusions**: Each add a review to the bottom of the 3 personas in the github.
+**Conclusions**: Each add a document to the GitHub with your reviews on it.

 **Action Items, Person Responsible, Deadline:**